AnnemetteBP/logit-diff-lens/docs/README_forward_capture_artifacts.md

 ## How to interpret the result

-Think of the saved artifact as the base record for one prompt.
-You normally do not read it directly; instead, you reuse it for plots and follow-up analyses so every later result is grounded in the same captured run.
+Think of the saved result as the base record for a run.
+You normally do not read it directly; instead, you reuse it for plots and follow-up analyses while keeping token positions, masking, padding behavior, and readout choices aligned with the original input.